 Why do you want to create a journey map in the first place?
 Define the underlying opportunity (ideas include: fix something that’s broken, support a new corporate initiative or learn about an unknown customer journey) and then determine the measurements you will use to show that you have elevated the customer experience.

 Remember that journey improvements must be measured so start thinking of ways to measure your improved customer experience.
 Have you reduced calls to the support center?
 Have you enabled customers to go through a journey faster?
 Is retention improving?
 Has customer satisfaction increased?
+To start, here are six different ways journey mapping can drive ROI.

 Customers have many experiences with your company and selecting the first journey to map can take our clients months to decide.
 Use existing customer knowledge to help you narrow the list.
 Software companies often study the onboarding journey, knowing that this has an impact on the renewal decision.